 Financial instruments that potentially expose us to significant concentration of credit risk primarily include in the financial lines of cash and cash equivalents.
-As of December 31, 2018, our cash and cash equivalents and restricted cash were deposited in financial institutions located in the PRC.
+As of December 31, 2017, our cash and cash equivalents were deposited in financial institutions located in the PRC.

-There are no revenues from customers which individually represent greater than 10% of the total net revenues in 2018.
-There are no customers of ours that accounted for greater than 10% of our carrying amount of accounts receivable as of December 31, 2018.
+There are no revenues from customers which individually represent greater than 10% of the total net revenues for the year ended December 31, 2017.
+There are no customers of ours that accounted for greater than 10% of our carrying amount of accounts receivable as of December 31, 2017.